yoctoproject/poky/documentation/ref-manual/variables.rst

       resides within the :term:`Build Directory` as
       ``${DEPLOY_DIR}/images/${MACHINE}/``.

+      It must not be used directly in recipes when deploying files.
+Instead, it's only useful when a recipe needs to "read" a file already deployed by a dependency.
+So, it should be filled with the contents of :term:`DEPLOYDIR` by the :ref:`deploy <ref-classes-deploy>` class or with the contents of :term:`IMGDEPLOYDIR` by the :ref:`image
+      <ref-classes-image>` class.

       For more information on the structure of the Build Directory, see ":ref:`ref-manual/structure:the build directory - \`\`build/\`\``" section.
       For more detail on the contents of the ``deploy`` directory, see the